cdelker/schemdraw/docs/usage/placement.rst

 .. jupyter-execute::
     :hide-output:

-    d.add(elm.Resistor(label='Label', botlabel='Bottom', rgtlabel='Right', lftlabel='Left'))
+    d.add(elm.Resistor()
+          .label('Label')
+          .label('Bottom', loc='bottom')
+          .label('Right', loc='right')
+          .label('Left', loc='left'))

 .. jupyter-execute::
     :hide-code:

     d.draw()

-Alternatively, a label may be a list of strings, which will be evenly-spaced along the length of the element.
+Alternatively, a label may be a list/tuple of strings, which will be evenly-spaced along the length of the element.
-This allows for labeling positive and negative anlong with a component name, for example:
+This allows for labeling positive and negative along with a component name, for example:

 .. jupyter-execute::
     :hide-code: